 Cohabitation and Domestic violence

 We hear more and more discussions these days about stopping domestic violence.
 There are many, many campaigns out there that want to “educate” people on the problem of domestic violence and how to stop it.
 The discussion is very similar to AIDS awareness discussions.
 They speak of the problem and offer solutions but never address the root of the problem.
-If you know anything about medicine then you know that if you just treat the symptoms and never get to the root of the problem then the person will never be cured, just becomes dependent on the meds that treat the symptoms.
+If you know anything about medicine then you know that if you just treat the symptoms and never get to the root of the problem then the person will never be cured, he just becomes dependent on the meds that treat the symptoms.
 I have written on the subject of cohabitation and you can read it here.
 Continue reading

 Discipleship and Second Timothy (3)